 Most of the issues are resolved now and already some time has been saved by removing the intermediate autofocus runs after filter changes.
 What remains is the amount of dithering.
 This can be reduced by a factor of 4!
 Look again at the sequence.
 Each filter will take four exposures, then dither, then go to the next filter.
 But why do we need to dither when we switch the filter anyways?
 Well we don't.
 We would only need to dither when each set of LRGB is passed.
 So let's do it, by setting Dither every # to 0 for all Smart Exposures and instead add a Dither Instruction after the last Smart Exposure!

 This one is a real time saver!

-So to sum it up, we went from a simple sequence and having to calculate how many exposures could potentiall fit into a night worth of imaging to a highly optimized sequence, that will run a loop of LRGB filters for the whole night and will get as many frames as possible for the duration of the complete night.
+So to sum it up, we went from a legacy sequence and having to calculate how many exposures could potentiall fit into a night worth of imaging to a highly optimized sequence, that will run a loop of LRGB filters for the whole night and will get as many frames as possible for the duration of the complete night.
 We don't have to worry about the amount of subs being taken and will always end up with a set of images to create a full color LRGB image.
 In addition to that we drastically reduced the amount of dithering required, giving us back at least 20 minutes of imaging time.

 Hopefully this guide will help you reduce the fear of using the advanced sequencer and also give you the confidence and tools to create highly optimized sequences.
 This set of examples is only the beginning and the capabilities to optimize even further and adjust it to your specialized needs and equipment is now possible!